zeljkoobrenovic/grounded-architecture/_posts/2022-06-05-career-paths.markdown

 My view of architecture has a strong engineering bias.
 Architects' career paths ideally stem from a strong engineering background.
 While there may be exceptions, without significant real-world exposure to software engineering challenges, an architect cannot obtain enough practical knowledge to make technology decisions and build relations with developer teams.

-In terms of career progression, Figure 1 shows an example of architecture career paths in relation to engineering.
+Regarding career progression, Figure 1 shows an example of architecture career paths in relation to engineering, which I used to define architecture career paths.

 ![](assets/images/arch/career-paths.png)
 ***Figure 1:** An example of architecture career paths in relation to engineering.*